I've got Imposter Syndrome, and I'm not going to let it beat me

 I suppose I should have known it would happen at one point.
 That this crazy starting-your-own-business-with-two-toddlers-and-two-other-jobs-simultaneously would, eventually, result in self-doubt.

-I started my business this year, and it's going well.
+I’m going to start a business next year, and so far the planning is going well.
 I'm proud of all that I've achieved while juggling my other commitments, both work and family (oh yes, and looking after me).
 I’m talking the talk, I'm making amazing connections with wonderful women, I'm absolutely loving creating new content for my website, my Facebook and Instagram.
 You name it I’m doing it, working my bottom off to try and make my long-term vision a reality.

 To kick-start my business and to learn from other women’s brilliance I’ve joined a coaching group, held in exactly the kind of format I intend to be running in the not too distant future.
 The women I have virtually met are intelligent, insightful, hilarious and care passionately about what we are all trying to do - serve women in all capacities, whether that be in pregnancy, birth or crazy Mum-hood.
 They have been my cheerleaders, people to bounce ideas off, to share all the daft questions and to bond over our blossoming businesses.
 I think they're amazing, and they think I'm pretty fab too.